One in the series “Who’s Minding the Collection?”

 The collection is useful in helping solve real-world problems… because it provides taxonomic descriptions of diatoms that can be used to make assumptions or hypotheses about water quality.
 Without these taxonomic descriptions, carrying out applied research would be impossible.

-For information about the Entomology Collection, visit our website.
-If you would like to support entomology research and collections, please contact Monica Cawvey Gallagher, vice president of Institutional Advancement, at firstname.lastname@example.org.
+For information about the Diatom Herbarium, visit our website.
+If you would like to support diatom research and collections, please contact Monica Cawvey Gallagher, vice president of Institutional Advancement, at firstname.lastname@example.org.
 Better yet, donate now by clicking the blue box.

 To read previous posts in this series, visit: